kidonng/notion-appimage/README.md

 ### Why AppImage?

 I would rather use the web version than other solutions.

-That said, I'm also planning to package Notion for Arch Linux (AUR).
+If you are on Arch Linux, I recommend [`notion-app-electron`](https://aur.archlinux.org/packages/notion-app-electron) on AUR which is inspired by this repack.

 ### What about [notion-enhancer](https://github.com/notion-enhancer/notion-repackaged)?